alexfikl/pycaputo/docs/tutorials.rst

     :lineno-match:
     :language: python

-These methods are described by the :class:`~pycaputo.derivatives.CaputoDerivative` and :class:`~pycaputo.differentiation.caputo.L1` classes.
+The method uses the :class:`~pycaputo.derivatives.CaputoDerivative` operator and the :class:`~pycaputo.differentiation.caputo.L1` discretization.
+See :mod:`pycaputo.differentiation.caputo` for other methods for discretizing the Caputo derivative.
 We can then set up a grid and evaluate the derivative at all points

 .. literalinclude:: ../examples/caputo-derivative-l1.py
     :lines: 34-40